kartonfarkas/api_docs/source/suite/contacts/combined_segment_create.rst

      -
    * - definition
      - object
-     - Contains the defined relations between the segments -
+     - Lists the relations between the original segments and the combined segment -
    * - include
      - object